NovaTrail/Check_Your_Shelf/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-*The contents of this repository are provided “as is”, without warranty or guarantee of any kind.*
+*The files and contents of this repository are provided “as is”, without warranty or guarantee of any kind.*

 ---